z3r0j0k3r/CoffinDance/README.md

 # CoffinDance

 Download and put it in your resource folder, also put start coffindance in your server Setup!
 For questions, feedback and errors Please Contact me!
+Needs a lot of Improvement, but its my first mod....

 ![main](Demo/main.gif)